Margaret Bull Kovera’s experience and expertise make her uniquely qualified to serve in this role.

 2006–2009: President Elect, President, and Past President of the American Psychology-Law Society (Division 41, American Psychological Association)

-2006–: Expert Witness in U.S. State (CO, CT, DC, FL, IA, IL, IN, LA, MD, MI, NY, OH, SC, TX), U.S. Federal (District of MA, Eastern and Southern Districts of NY, Southern District of MS), and Canadian Courts
+2006–: Expert Witness in U.S. State (CO, CT, DC, FL, GA, IA, IL, IN, LA, MD, MA, MI, MN, MO, NH, NY, OH, SC, TN, TX), U.S. Federal (District of the District of Columbia, District of KS, District of MA, Eastern and Southern Districts of NY, Southern District of MS), Navy-Marine Military Court, and Canadian Courts

 2000–2006: Treasurer of the American Psychology-Law Society (Division 41, American Psychological Association)